From zero to dashboards

 In the Reporting & Dashboards Tool page inside the Data Exploration & Visualization Module,

 Click on the plus signal (+) located at lower right of the page.
 You'll see a blank canvas grid.

 Insert image, charts, text and more clicking on the Insert button.

 Click on the vertical three dot option and click on Save.

 Select the name of your dashboard, then click on OK.

-The Business Intelligence Module gives you the option to build presentations, which allow your charts to be
+The Data Exploration & Visualization Module gives you the option to build presentations, which allow your charts

 updated in real time.